autogluon/autogluon/CONTRIBUTING.md

 ```
 python3 -m pytest path_to_file
 ```

+- If using PyCharm, we highly recommend `pip install pytest-pycharm` to [improve ease of debugging inside of unit tests](https://stackoverflow.com/questions/14086067/debugging-pytest-post-mortem-exceptions-in-pycharm-pydev).

 - To otherwise test your code changes, we recommend running AutoGluon on multiple datasets and verifying the code runs correctly and the resulting accuracy of the trained models is not harmed by your change.
 One easy way to test is to simply modify the scripts in [`examples/`](https://github.com/autogluon/autogluon/tree/master/examples), or the [tutorial notebooks](https://github.com/autogluon/autogluon/tree/master/docs/tutorials), which already provide datasets.